 Leaving behind the beach and trading it in for pine trees and giant butterflies only a bit inland of the coastal drives is a welcome change.
 The smell of the air morphs from salty sea to fresh trees.
 The sounds of waterfalls and baboons roaring in the distance reminded me that yes, we were still in Africa.

-The perma-culture farm I stayed at there (Terra Khaya) is completely off the grid, offers a beautiful sense of peace and oneness with nature, and best of all, this is the view from the outdoor shower.
+The permaculture farm where I stayed (Terra Khaya) is completely off the grid, offers a beautiful sense of peace and oneness with nature, and best of all, provides views like this one from the outdoor shower.

 Yellow is for Golden Gate Park

-Looking back on my photos and remembering how it looked and felt to be hiking through the beautiful Golden Gate Park I’m instantly transported back to this lovely place.
+Looking back on my photos and remembering how it looked and felt to be hiking through the beautiful Golden Gate Highlands National Park, I’m instantly transported back to this lovely place.
 I had so many “Oh my God, I’m in Africa right now,” moments as I took in the vistas and layered green mountains.

 It’s easily one of the most naturally impressive places I’ve ever been.
-There were hardly any other people around, but there were plenty of Wildebeest, Zebras, Kudu, and bocks running around.
+There were hardly any other people around, but there were plenty of wildebeest, zebras, kudu, and springboks running around.
 Don’t just stick to the Garden Route in South Africa.
 Check out the middle parts, too.

 The day before, I didn’t even know it existed.
 A few hours in, I was across from this magnificent site with horsemen from Lesotho making peace signs and taking selfies with me.
 It’s all in a normal day’s fun in South Africa.

 I passed through Coffee Bay briefly on my South Africa road trip, but with some time left over at the end of my second month in the country I thought about the places I really wanted to return to, and this place kept popping back into my head.
 I found myself there for nine additional days, unable to uproot myself.